python/devguide/coverage.rst

     hg clone https://bitbucket.org/ned/coveragepy

-Another option is to use an installed copy of coverage.py if you already an installed copy.
+Another option is to use an installed copy of coverage.py if you already have an installed copy.
 But if you do not already have it installed then it is preferred you use a clone of coverage.py for gathering coverage results.